 Frequently asked questions

-What is the typical cost of a hail damage repair in Aurora?
+What is the typical cost to repair hail damage on a 2,000 square foot roof in Aurora?

-What should I do to avoid problems with storm chasers?
+How do I avoid problems with storm chaser contractors?

 Wind/hail deductible notice